fliqa-io/interledger/README.md

 - get a grand request
 - create an incoming payment to the _recevier_ wallet (aka payment pointer)

-> **NOTE:** The receiver payment pointer is already entered in the Tenant's Point of sale (same as IBAN).
+> **NOTE:** The receiver payment pointer is already known to us, we know where the payment will be deposited.

 ### 2. Fliqa creates a quote request

 A quote is the cost of the transaction (aka fee) from the sender to the receiver payment pointer (wallet).
 In order to do this we need the sender payment pointer.

-> **NOTE:** This is the point where the sender enters his payment pointer / same as entering IBAN
+> **NOTE:** This is the point where the sender enters his payment pointer

-The quote is made for the incoming payment on the _sender_ **payment pointer**
+In our case the quote is made for the incoming payment on the _sender_ **payment pointer**.
+Sender covers the transaction fees.

 ### 3. Redirect user to confirm the payment

-Once we have the quote we can create a redirect link for the sender to confirm the payment.
+Once we have the quote, we can create a redirect link for the sender to confirm the payment.

 > **NOTE:** User is redirected to his wallet where he confirms / denies the payment

 ### 4. Finalization of payment